skillkrio/testrepo/README.md

-Hi iam learning gt and github to contribute in open source
+Hi iam learning git and github to contribute in open source